 3. What equipment should I buy?

 This is such a hard question to answer.
 One thing to keep in mind is that the equipment doesn’t make you a professional.
 If you are starting out and looking for a great inexpensive prime lens I recommend the 50mm 1.8.
-You can read more here – Looking to buy a DSLR?
+You can read more here – Which lens should I buy first?.
+Be sure to also check out our series: Everything you need to know about camera lenses

 4. Should I shoot in JPEG or RAW?